l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

 Packer will use SSH to connect to the host once the base install has finished in order to perform the various post-installation provisioning tasks.

-With the kickstart file ready to go, we can now configure packer to automatically build a libvirt/kvm compatible edition of the SOE.
+With the kickstart file ready to go, we can now configure packer to automatically build a KVM edition of the SOE.
 We start, as usual, by declaring some additional variables:

 ```ruby
     ...